 December 27, 2003.
-Welcome comments to takayama@math.kobe-u.ac.jp and noro@math.kobe-u.ac.jp This lecture is an introduction to a computer algebra system Risa/Asir with topics in solving algebraic equations and differential equations.
+Welcome comments to takayama@math.kobe-u.ac.jp and noro@math.kobe-u.ac.jp This is a partial and experimental translation into English of the Risa/Asir book in Japanese.
+This English text is based on an intensive introductory lecture by N.Takayama at Hokkaido university.
+This lecture is an introduction to a computer algebra system Risa/Asir with topics in solving algebraic equations and hypergeometric differential equations.

 - 1. Tuesday 1: Newton's method (Chapter 3), homotopy method (Chapter ??). - 2.
 Tuesday 2: Exercise.
 Chapters 1, 2, 3. - 3.
 Wednesday 1: GCD algorithm (Chapter 6), ring of differential operators in one variable (Chapter 7). - 4.
 Wednesday 2: Exercise.
 Chapters 4 (Numerical integration), 6 (GCD), - 5.
 Thursday 1: Gröbner basis (Chapter 8). - 6.
 Thursday 2: Exercise.
 Chapter 8. - 7.
-Friday 1: Linear differential equations for roots of a polynomial (Chapter 9). - 8.
-Friday 2: (Supplementary) RSA cryptography (Chapter ??).
+Friday 1: Linear differential equations for roots of a polynomial (Chapter 9).